kingsoftcloud/terraform-provider-ksyun/website/docs/r/alb_listener.html.markdown

 ## Import

-LB Listener can be imported using the `id`, e.g.
+ALB Listener can be imported using the `id`, e.g.

 ```
-$ terraform import ksyun_lb_listener.example vserver-abcdefg
+$ terraform import ksyun_alb_listener.example vserver-abcdefg
 ```